Microsoft Compliance Score (preview)

 Compliance Score helps simplify compliance management by providing:

 - Continuous assessments: automatically scans through your Microsoft 365 environments to detect and monitor the effectiveness of data protection controls in your system

 - Recommended actions: provides recommendations and step-by-step guidance for how to implement controls to maximize your score

 - Built-in control mapping: helps you stay current with the evolving compliance landscape by providing a built-in common control framework

 Recommendations from Compliance Score and Compliance Manager should not be interpreted as a guarantee of compliance.
 It is up to you to evaluate and validate the effectiveness of customer controls per your regulatory environment.
 These services are currently in preview and subject to the terms and conditions in the Online Services Terms.
 See also Microsoft 365 licensing guidance for security and compliance.

 Think of Compliance Score as a simplified version of Compliance Manager.
 While the two exist as distinct yet integrated tools, Compliance Score makes it easier to monitor your overall compliance posture and take steps to improve it.

 Compliance Score shares the same backend with Compliance Manager, so any data you may already have in Compliance Manager will show in Compliance Score.

-During public preview, some functionality remains solely in Compliance Manager, such as managing assessments and creating templates.
+Some functionality remains solely in Compliance Manager during public preview, such as managing assessments and creating templates.
 We recommend beginning all of your compliance management activities in Compliance Score.
-When you come to functions handled by Compliance Manager, you will be guided to that tool.
+When you come to functions handled by Compliance Manager, you'll be guided to that tool.
 For that reason, some of this documentation directs you to Compliance Manager topics.